seanp97/Javascript-Simple-Slider/readme.md

 If you would like the dots centered horizontally call the DotsCenter() method like so... slider.DotsCenter();

+If you want the image to scale, call the ObjectFit() method like so... slider.ObjectFit();

 If you want include text over your image add the slider-text attribute in the HTML like so.
 The slider-position attribute will place the text in 1 of 5 positions.